Aeshnidae: Taxonomy

 The name Aeshnidae was first proposed as a family by Elford Leach in 1815.

 The spelling of Aeshnidae may have resulted from a printer's error in spelling the Greek Aechma, "a spear".
 The spelling Aeschnidae has been intermittently used over a period of time, but is now abandoned for the original name Aeshnidae.
 However, derived genus names (such as Rhionaeschna) retain the 'sch' spelling, as this is how they were first cited.

-The oldest known members of the family are †Gomphaeschna inferna Pritykina, 1977 and †Baissaeschna Pritykina, 1977, both from the earliest Cretaceous (Berriasian) of Buryatia, Russia.
-Gomphaeschna displays a very ancient divergence from the rest of the genus, and many fossil dragonfly genera appear to be closely related to it.
-For this reason, some studies have placed it and its fossil relatives in their own family, Gomphaeschnidae.
-However, the World Odonata Checklist presently retains it in Aeshnidae.
+Genera

+The following genera are currently placed in Aeshnidae: